-ART R118-New Directions in Contemporary Painting
+ART R118-New Directions in Contemporary Painting 3 units

 Prerequisites: ART R103 and ART R108.
-3 hours lecture weekly

 A study of specific painting movements in modern art (late 19th to 20th century) that historically and philosophically led to major changes, creating new directions in contemporary painting, focusing on three vital movements termed Neo-Impressionism, Neo-Expressionism, and Neo-Classicism.
 Course may be taken two times.